tomcritchlow/tomcritchlow.github.io/wiki/drafts/2019-11-19-optimism-operating-system.md

 >the characteristics of the back region make possible a creative redefinition of professional experience that is achieved through humour and stories.
 Talking about professional encounters is the stuff of the back region, **but it would be a mistake to assume that such talk is trivial simply because of the context in which it occurs: serious business does not necessarily have to be done seriously**.

-Both of these quotes come from the book [Language and Professional Identity](https://www.palgrave.com/gp/book/9781403938008) which is a gem and worth consuming entirely if the study of language interests you.
+Both of these quotes come from the book [Language and Professional Identity](https://www.palgrave.com/gp/book/9781403938008) which is a gem and worth consuming entirely if the study of language interests you{% include tufte-sn.html id="language" content="This book also contains a truly delightful way of transcribing dialogue preserving things like people talking over each other, pauses, timing etc." %}.
 Combined with my own experience I’ll highlight some ways to think about the back-stage:

 - Show up in the back-stage of the theatre some-times but not all times.
 It’s important to give teams the opportunity to retain their identity and you shouldn’t overwhelm them.
 - Join the humor and crack jokes but keep them middle road - don’t stretch to the edgy humor even if others are, politely decline to be outlandish.